 Some online activities upload and download data.
 For example, making a video call through programs like Zoom, Skype, Whatsapp or FaceTime.

-Most internet plans have faster speeds and more generous data inclusions for downloaded data than they do for uploaded.
+Most internet plans have faster speeds for downloaded data than they do for uploaded.

 If you send a lot of information over the internet, such as sending video or high-quality image file, you need to pay more attention to your upload speeds and inclusions than someone who is sending emails and uploading the odd social media post.